cyb3rko/QuickPermissions-Kotlin/README.md

 }
 ```

-## Summary

-It's super simple and super easy.
-Just wrap your code with `runWithPermissions` block and you are good to go by avoiding all the complexity android runtime permissions introduces.

 ## Sample

 There is an sample `app` available in this repo.
 Just clone it and run `app` to check it out.
-Play with it and share your feedback.

 ----

-Have any questions, or any trouble?
+Have any questions or any trouble?
 Create an issue.